npranto/weather-art/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development environment running:
+Steps to get a development environment running:

 To clone the current repository, open up the command line and run

 ```
-git clone https://github.com/npranto/weather-art.git [PROJECT_NAME]
+git clone https://github.com/npranto/weatherion.git [PROJECT_NAME]
 ```

 Now, go into the project directory